conan-io/docs/reference/commands/creator/new.rst

       $ conan new mypackage/1.0@myuser/stable -t -ciglg -ciglc -ciu https://api.bintray.com/conan/myuser/myrepo

-- Create files from a custom, predefined user template recipe:
+- Create files from a custom, predefined, user template recipe or template directory:

   .. code-block:: bash

-      $ conan new mypackage/1.0 --template=myconanfile.py
+      $ conan new mypackage/1.0 --template=myconanfile.py  # Single template file
+      $ conan new mypackage/1.0 --template=header_only  # Template directory

+  Refer to the section :ref:`template_command_new` for more information about these templates.

   Conan will look for ``templates/command/new/myconanfile.py`` or ``templates/myconanfile.py`` in the Conan local cache.
 If an absolute path is given as argument, it will be used instead.
   These files can be installed and managed by :ref:`conan_config_install` command.
 The templates use Jinja syntax: